itsha123/elite101-coding-assesment-fall2025/README.md

 # Elite 101 Coding Assesment - Class of Fall 2025

-*Disclaimer: This project was made with the assistance of GitHub Copilot autocompletions and next edit suggestions.*

 This is the final coding assesment for the Code2College Fall 2025 Elite 101 interview prep class.

+## Disclaimers

+This project was made with the assistance of GitHub Copilot autocompletions and next edit suggestions.

+Google AI Overview was used to decide on psuedocode conventions, and ChatGPT was used to decide to use Ruff for Python standard conventions.

+GitHub Copilot was used to help make the pyproject.toml file, and to help fix issues found by Ruff.

 ## Library Inventory and Checkout Manager